-The DCI Fellowship is a open and welcoming influential small group of friends, partners and their projects that began in England in 1985 after a year of prayer and today can be found across the developing world on all five continents.
+The DCI Fellowship is an open and welcoming influential small group of friends, partners and their projects that began in England in 1985 after over a year of almost daily prayer and today can be found across the developing world on all five continents.

 We provide a home, fellowship and support for men and women all over the world who have a heart to reach the lost, the last and least of their region or over their borders in obedience to the Great Commission of Christ.

 We make God’s love known by training, equipping and sending out followers of Christ who make life better for the poor and neglected peoples of the world..

 We encourage Saving and Banking for the Poor and work with people who like to say yes to helping poor of the world leave poverty behind forever.
 We particularly recommend and support the work of Five Talents.
 We bless the poor as our way of giving thanks to God.